 For the most part, I can relate to Martha.
 I was always busy making sure things got done, into the details of showing hospitality and helping to make others comfortable.
 Many people have biblical life verses.
 Mine are telling because they are along the organizing and planning side of doing God’s will (cf. Ps.
 90:12, Prv.
 2:12).
 My dysphoria when I didn’t exemplify Martha’s sister Mary more.
 Luke 10:38-42 tells how Mary, who sat at the Lord’s feet, listened to Him one day when He came to dinner.
 Martha, meanwhile, was distracted by all the preparations to be done.
 When Martha complained about not having Mary’s help, Jesus said, “Mary has chosen what is better, and it will not be taken away from her.”

-There is one book in the Bible that is considered the most important to understand, it is the Gospel of John.
+If there is one book in the Bible that is considered the most important to understand, it is the Gospel of John.
 And if there is a book in the Bible to “get,” it is this one because once you can get a glimpse of what it means, everything in the Bible makes sense.
-Often it is encouraged for new believers to begin with John’s Gospel then go to read Psalms.
-That’s a lofty assignment, but John gives the essence of who Jesus is with the Psalms (recommended as the second book to read as a new believer) teaching how to worship and pray to this God incarnate.
+Often it is encouraged for new believers to begin by reading John’s Gospel then to read Psalms.
+That’s a lofty assignment, but John gives the essence of who Jesus is with the Psalms teaching how to worship and pray to this God incarnate.
 The audience written to in this book of John is not bound to any geographical area.
 Many think this book was written after the fall of Jerusalem.
-John outlived all the other disciples and authored five books in the NT.

 Jesus’s part in the plural pronouns “we” and “us” (of the triune God), is found in Genesis 1:26 and 3:22.
 John mentions this great mystery of the holy triunity before the beginning of Chronos time.
-I think of the Trinity God as one who is the Deity, the incarnate in a human body, followed by the essence of a spirit all in one.
+I think of the Trinity God as three in one depicting the Deity, his incarnate in a human body, followed by the essence of a spirit all in triunity.
 Not three separate entities in one but all part of one, a triunity of a trinity, that have been together since before time as we know it.
 In a chronological Bible, John 1:1-3 is listed as the first verse.
 When I first perceived the mysticism of John’s writing, it was more about the character and nature of God that captured my attention along with thoughts about time eternal.
-These thoughts on the wholly other worthiness of an eternal triune God can be incomprehensible for man, who is so human-centered.
-John also wrote another book, Revelation, which also had visions like the old prophets.
+These thoughts on the wholly other worthiness of an eternal triune God is a mystery for man, who is so human-centered.
+John also wrote another book, Revelation, which has visions that sound like as if from the Old Testament prophets.
 This mysticism of his, in general, caught the attention of the Gnostics at the time which in turned embellished about having more insight into these things than others.
-It was one of the reasons John’s writing was the last Gospel to be included in the canon because of the scholarly scrutiny.
+It was one of the reasons for the scholarly scrutiny of John’s writings that it was the last Gospel to be included in the canon.

 God is like no other even if we assign the highest human virtue to him, we still fall short of knowing who he is.
 Sometimes I think we find God is in the gaps of two paradoxes about Him is as the closest we get to understanding his transcendent magnitude and omniscience.